 "this brand-new book-fest has undoubtedly and excitingly put itself on the cultural map."Gerald Jacobs, literary editor, The Jewish Chronicle

-The festival’s themes – high politics and low scandal; the influence of brilliant women and the role of history in the movies; the Munich crisis to the Russian revolutions and the rise of Zionism – reflect Cliveden’s own story as a political-literary salon.
+The festival’s themes – politics and scandal; the influence of brilliant women; history in the movies and on TV; art and architecture; espionage, and the shadow of war – reflect Cliveden’s own story as a political and literary salon, a status it has kept into the 21st century.

-As do its influential chatelaines, from the scheming Elizabeth Villiers, to the glittering society hostess, Harriet Duchess of Sutherland, who provoked a constitutional crisis for Queen Victoria.
-From the beautiful but much maligned courtesan Anna Maria, Countess of Shrewsbury and the muse for Alexander Pope – to Britain’s first female MP and arch-appeaser Nancy Astor, who hosted famous guests from Asquith to Gandhi.
-Most recently of course Cliveden became notorious as the setting for the Profumo Affair, the sex-and-espionage scandal that brought down a government.
+It has been the centre of British political, royal and literary life since it was built and expanded by its influential chatelaines, from the scheming Elizabeth Villiers to the glittering society hostess, Harriet, Duchess of Sutherland, who provoked a constitutional crisis during the reign of Queen Victoria; from the beautiful courtesan Anna Maria, Countess of Shrewsbury and the muse to Alexander Pope, to Britain’s first female MP and arch-appeaser Nancy Astor, who hosted famous guests from Asquith to Gandhi.
+In the 1960’s Cliveden became notorious as the setting for the Profumo Affair, the sex-and-espionage scandal that brought down a government and changed Britain forever.